Whenever a new app or technology is released, marketers are among the first to experiment with it -- and to start creating new content with it.

 Live Video Ideas

-- Use Periscope or Meerkat to broadcast from cool industry events you, your manager, or CEO are attending.
+- Use Facebook Live or Twitter to broadcast from cool industry events you, your manager, or your CEO are attending.

-- Use Google Hangout or Skype as a way to thank customers on a special occasion (one year working together, etc.).
+- Use Google Hangouts or Skype as a way to thank customers on a special occasion (one year of working together, etc.).

-- Hold a live Q&A / Ask Me Anything Hangout.
+- Hold a live Q&A / Ask Me Anything session with employees or visitors.

 - Live stream a conversation with a thought leader or influencer who is relevant to your audience.